nomic/api-stories/README.md

 and creating JSON.
 The driver also streamlines the asynchronous handling of API results, and provides helpers particular to API testing such as polling for eventual consistancy with ```until()```.
-Lastly, stories can trace your API requests, dumping a JSON document containing your all API activity.
+Lastly, stories can trace your API requests, dumping a JSON document containing all API activity.
 It is easy to render this dump and our team uses it as our API documentation (though I have not made the trivial rendering app public).

 Similar to other automated test harnesses, stories allows you to break your tests up using